ydb-platform/ydb-ansible/README.md

 ```

 ### Use different ansible collection
-You can download another version of YDB Ansible collection or get official and chagne it in your own way.
+You can download another version of YDB Ansible collection or get official archive and change it in your own way.

 ```
 git clone https://github.com/ydb-platform/ydb-ansible /home/ansible/ydb-ansible